Kukulkano/dataVaccinator/docs/searchPlugin.md

 SearchHash (without randomization) for the text you like to search.
 For **foo** it is **cb582b**.
-You simply provide this to the DataVaccinator service and it will do a *like* query to the database of SearchHashes like **cb582b%**, returning all PIDs that contain searchwords starting with this specific sequence.
+You simply provide this to the DataVaccinator service and it will do a *like* query to the database of SearchHashes like **cb582b%**, returning all VIDs that contain searchwords starting with this specific sequence.

 Security Considerations
 =======================